-The following employers participate in The Extended Health Care Plan:
+The following employers participate in the Extended Health Care Plan for Retired Employees:

-With respect to employees who are members of the Saskatchewan Government and General Employees' Union (SGEU):
+With respect to individuals who are, or who immediately prior to the termination of their employment were, members of the Saskatchewan Government and General Employees' Union (SGEU):

-Advocate for Children and Youth (Office of The) Board of Arbitration under The Surface Rights Acquisition and Compensation Act (The) Farm Land Security Board Financial and Consumer Affairs Authority of Saskatchewan Information and Privacy Commissioner (Office of the) Ombudsman (Office of the) Plannera Pensions and Benefits Prairie Diagnostic Services Inc. Provincial Archives of Saskatchewan Public Interest Disclosure Commissioner (Office of the) Saskatchewan Milk Marketing Board Saskatchewan Municipal Board The Government of Saskatchewan with respect to members of the Public Service of Saskatchewan as defined under The Public Service Act, 1998
+Advocate for Children and Youth (Office of the) Board of Arbitration under The Surface Rights Acquisition and Compensation Act (The) Enterprise Saskatchewan Farm Land Security Board Financial & Consumer Affairs Authority of Saskatchewan Horned Cattle Fund Information and Privacy Commissioner (Office of the) Ombudsman (Office of the) Plannera Pensions and Benefits Prairie Diagnostic Services Inc. Provincial Archives of Saskatchewan Public Interest Disclosure Commissioner (Office of the) Saskatchewan Milk Marketing Board Saskatchewan Municipal Board The Government of Saskatchewan with respect to members of the Public Service of Saskatchewan as defined under The Public Service Act, 1998

-With respect to employees who are members of the Canadian Union of Public Employees, Local No. 600:
+With respect to individuals who are, or who immediately prior to the termination of their employment were, members of the Canadian Union of Public Employees (CUPE), Local No. 600: